radiantlogic-v8/documentation-ido/home-pages/index.md

   > After installing and logging into Identity Observability, explore the landing page to get a high-level view of your company’s identity and security posture.
 </section>

-## Monitor and remediate security risks
+## Monitor identity data and remediate security risks

 <section>